 realized that the owners of the Learjets wouldn't be happy with thousands of people getting into their airplanes because of the obvious wear and tear on the upholstery.

-We came up with three venues.
+We came up with the idea for three different venues.

 The first, and more expensive, has not been even started, although the Museum of

 Flight in Seattle has promised that they would like to be the first to host the "Learjet Flight to Success" ride.